 Another feature I find useful is the ability to star your favorite keywords.
 This feature is available in the Google Search function.
 As you star the keywords you want, the tool will compile them into a list for later.
 Once you are finished with your keyword research, you can go to the extension icon at the top of your browser, click on “My favorite keywords”, and then it will take you to your list of keywords that you favorited where you can edit them and export into a file.

-Keywords Everywhere is free to use.
-There is no monthly or yearly commitment and it provides the same data as Keyword Planner.
-The data that is pulled through Keyword Everywhere is the same data that is released by Google.
+Keywords Everywhere used to be free, but ended that option in 2019.
+Now, they have a very inexpensive credits plan that with no monthly or yearly commitment and it provides the same data as Keyword Planner.
+The data that is pulled through Keywords Everywhere is the same data that is released by Google.
 All you need to do to set up this tool is to download the extension and then you’ll need an API key that will be sent to you by email.
 Once you have received the key all that is left is validating it and you’ll be set to search for as many and all keywords that you want.